John-Keyes/trainsystem-dotnet/README.md

 - TrainRoutes Solution by John Keyes

 ## Summary
-This project is a working solution to problem 3 of the DealerOn coding test.
+This project is a working solution to the trainsystems problem.
 In order to tackle this project, I chose to implement an object oriented design mainly because this is a graph problem and it is important to identify nodes(towns) and references to them.

 Assume every input is through function parameters.
 There are more details on Program.cs.